-The art/music scene is alive and well here: The art and music scene in Paris is absolutely alive.
+The art and music scene in Paris is absolutely alive.
 For a glimpse of artists at work head to L’Association 59 Rivoli, an artists collective and former artist squatter’s space.
 I think jazz is the most interesting thing to listen to in Paris because they are devoted jazz-ophiles.
 But all types of music can be found in Paris from Gypsy Jazz at Le Piano Vache to Opera to Indie Bands at FlÃ¨che d’Or.
 More on venues here.

 For the best bar recommendations, I turn to Forest Collins ““ aka @52Martinis.
 She is Paris’ unequivocal Bar & Pub diva.
 She has contributed to our upcoming e-book guide and I can divulge just two of her cutting edge cocktail picks.
 Glass is the best dive bar in town if your looking for a real rock and roll attitude and the newly opened Le Coq has more of a sexy 70’s vibe.